seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 # Quick background on Gephi

 Two-line summary if you don't know Gephi.
 Born around 2007, [Gephi](https://gephi.org) is the leading software for the visualization and exploration of networks.
 It is open source and free.
 It is used by analysts, professors, journalists, students.
-It useful to find patterns and connecting the dots in rich and unstructured datasets, for instance: finding communities, people with key roles in a crowd, identifying connections between items or products, etc.
+It is useful to find patterns and connecting the dots in rich and unstructured datasets, for instance: finding communities, people with key roles in a crowd, identifying connections between items or products, etc.

 <div align="center">
    <img src="https://user-images.githubusercontent.com/1244100/189077290-65d51016-df16-4b8c-a154-0cf64ee01eb9.png" title="A screenshot of Gephi" width="500px"/>